The Annual Mobile Shootout

 - If a Capacitance Hat is used, it may not be larger than 8 feet in diameter.

 - The entire mobile setup MUST be road-worthy.
+You must be able to drive in and out of the contest area with the antenna installed and must also be able to operate at highway speeds.
 You don't necessarily have to drive to the Shootout with the intended setup, but if it does not look road-worthy, you may be asked to demonstrate that it is capable of operating at highway speeds prior to being tested.
 If even ONE person protests, the Shootout attendees will be polled with the results of the poll being the final word... the final word being whether or not you will be allowed to officially test.
-(Reasonable accomodations will be made for unofficial testing.)
+(Reasonable accommodations will be made for unofficial testing.)

-Links to Prior Mobile Shootout Results14th Annual Mobile Shootout - 2015 - Nashville, TN
+Links to Prior Mobile Shootout Results15th Annual Mobile Shootout - 2016 - Branson, MO

 13th Annual Mobile Shootout - 2014 - De Pere, WI